 Geometric Shapes and Tools with Campers at STEM Santa FE

-Lauren SiegelMaking Math, Take and Make, Ways to like math, We think math is fun!Leave a Comment
+Lauren SiegelMaking Math, Math is fun!, Take and MakeLeave a Comment

 We took a “Maker” approach at STEM SantaFe’s camp this week.
 Students experimented with different ways to make a moveable joint using a variety of materials: balloon pieces, tin foil, brads, rubber band and even the wax paper bag the materials came in.
 Creative ideas included bending the brads to make tension, combining brads with balloons.
 We also made 3